 As well as giving you a 10-year renewable multiple entry visa, you can bring your own car with you, tax-free.
 You can also bring your children with you if they are under the age of 21, and your parents on a six-month renewable visa.

 MM2H also allows you to import personal items tax-free, invest in local companies, the share market, and unit trusts.
-Additionally, any money that you bring into the country is tax exempt, and any interest earned on your money is also tax exempt.
-Your furry family members are also welcome (most expats living in Malaysia bring their pets with them), and if you abide with the rules and regulations in your own country before you arrive in Malaysia, there is no quarantine.
+Additionally, any money that you bring into the country is tax-exempt, and any interest earned on your money is also tax-exempt.
+Your furry family members are also welcome (most expats living in Malaysia bring their pets with them), and if you abide by the rules and regulations in your own country before you arrive in Malaysia, there is no quarantine.

 MM2H – How do you apply?